hifihedgehog/DiscordContentFilterBot/README.md

     ![ezgif-7-5889783452](https://github.com/user-attachments/assets/a518af96-2f71-4221-8fc5-55afa9e0b082)

 - **Reposted Bot Messages**
-  - Performance was a very important consideration during the design and optimization phase.
+  - Right off the bat, we filter all of your new and edited messages, new and edited thread titles, and added reactions.
+Performance was a very important consideration during the design and optimization phase.
 Instant replacement of a message was a must and we delivered.
 Settings and wordlists are not only saved persistently but also pre-processed and cached in-memory for eye-blinkingly fast retrieval and naughty word removal.
   - Best of all, every reposted message looks exactly like your user had posted it.
 This is exactly like a certain paid bot censoring system.

     ![ezgif-2-f1b0fab562](https://github.com/user-attachments/assets/83a03af6-68b3-469d-b139-10ddc73913ae)